The Texas A&M College of Veterinary Medicine &

 facility to photograph or film without permission, and a member of

-the public relations team will typically accompany them while they
+the media and public relations team will typically accompany them

 - Media cannot block entrance to our facility or prevent people